reduxjs/redux/docs/api/combineReducers.md

 ## Arguments

-1. `reducers` (_Object_): An object whose values correspond to different reducing functions that need to be combined into one.
+1. `reducers` (_Object_): An object whose values correspond to different reducer functions that need to be combined into one.

 ```ts
 combineReducers({